Consumers continue to increase their use of cloud computing technology.

-Psychological distance refers to how we perceive temporal (time), spacial (physical space) and social (interpersonal) events in our lives.
+You could call this psychological distance—how we perceive temporal (time), spatial (physical space), and social (interpersonal) events in our lives.

-Social interactions, in particular on Facebook, Twitter and mobile phones, refer to the “physical bubble” around each of us causing discomfort when others get too close to us.
+Social interactions, particularly on Facebook, Twitter, and mobile phones, refer to the “physical bubble” around us, causing discomfort when others get too close.

-This mental and physical “distance” is a major factor communication effectiveness.
-Speaking and listening clearly makes us feel more secure lowering psychological distance.
-Likewise, nervousness and poor communication rises as psychological distance rises.
+This mental and physical “distance” significantly affects communication effectiveness.
+Speaking and listening make us feel more secure, thereby lowering psychological distance.
+Likewise, nervousness and poor communication arise due to psychological distance.

-A striking 50% of all Americans don’t know they’re using the “cloud” when using computers, smartphones and tablets, according to a recent Christian Science Monitor article.
+A striking 50% of all Americans don’t know they’re using the “cloud” when using computers, smartphones, and tablets, according to a recent Christian Science Monitor article.
 But as consumers better understand cloud computing, new applications become more acceptable.
 For example, Mobile banking in developed countries is becoming a norm.

-When I conducted telephone communication workshops, I asked participants at the beginning of the workshop: “if you’re in San Francisco talking on the phone with someone in New York, what is the “distance” between you.
-Usually, people stared blankly at me wondering what trick question and answer I had in mind.
-I assured everyone it wasn’t a trick question and there was no “right” answer.
+When I conducted telephone communication workshops, I asked participants at the beginning of the seminar: “if you’re in San Francisco talking on the phone with someone in New York, what is the “distance” between you?
+Usually, people wondered about the trick answer, although I assured everyone it wasn’t a right or wrong answer.

-After some prodding, some of the participants responded.
+After prodding participants, some of them responded.
 A few people mentioned physical distance.
 “If someone’s in San Francisco talking with another person in New York, the distance is 3,000 miles.”
-Others said “it depends on whether you know the person.”
-In other words, people have lower psychological distance when interacting with people they know.
+Others said, “it depends on whether you know the person.”
+In other words, people have lower psychological distance when interacting with friends.

-As psychological distance drops, therefore, acceptance of cloud computing–and probably other technologies–rises
+As psychological distance drops, therefore, acceptance of cloud computing and other technologies rises.